InfinitumForm/registar-nestalih/README.txt

 The idea for the WordPress plugin was created with the aim of sharing information about missing persons to everyone who wants to contribute to our fight for child safety.
 We also have mobile apps available for Android and iOS.

 The Register of [Missing Persons of Serbia](https://www.nestalisrbija.rs/) was launched in June 2017.
 The goal of starting the register is the visibility of a large number of missing persons whose data and photos, apart from police records, are not available to the public.
-The Foundation is of the opinion that with such an approach, non-transparency, the general public cannot get involved in the search and contribute to the search for missing persons, primarily minors.
-By launching the register - the only database of missing persons from the territory of Serbia, the Foundation also raises public awareness about missing persons as an everyday occurrence.
+The Center is of the opinion that with such an approach, non-transparency, the general public cannot get involved in the search and contribute to the search for missing persons, primarily minors.
+By launching the register - the only database of missing persons from the territory of Serbia, the Center also raises public awareness about missing persons as an everyday occurrence.

 = How to use this plugin? =